 SWK 743: Advanced Integrated Social Work Practice

-- Smith, Y. [forthcoming] Pets and human diversity: Toward culturally competent, culturally humble psychotherapy.
+- Smith, Y. (2018).
+Pets and human diversity: Toward culturally competent, culturally humble psychotherapy.
 In L. Kogan & C. Blazina (Eds.)
-Pets, people, and psychotherapy: Best practices for common human-animal interaction clinical scenarios.
+Clinician's Guide to Treating Companion Animal Issues (pp. 477-496).
 Cambridge, MA: Elsevier/Academic Press.